Rachel Daly: Aston Villa

 On 9 August 2022, it was announced that Daly had signed a three-year deal with Aston Villa.
 She made her competitive debut for the club on 18 September that year, scoring 2 goals in a 4–3 win over Manchester City.
 She scored her first hat-trick for the club in a 3–1 win over Reading at Villa Park two months later.
 She again scored a hat-trick in the reverse fixture against Reading in a 5–0 win at the Madejski Stadium.
 Daly scored 22 goals in the 2022–23 WSL season, winning the Golden Boot and equalling Vivianne Miedema's record for the most goals scored in a single season.
 She was awarded Player of the Season.

 In the FA Cup she scored 6 goals in 4 games, including 4 in an 11–0 win versus AFC Fylde, finishing as the joint second top scorer alongside Sam Kerr and one goal behind top scorer Bunny Shaw.

 On 24 August 2023, it was announced that Daly would change shirt number from 8 to 9.

 On 31 May 2025, it was announced that Daly had signed a new contract, extending her time with the club to June 2027.

+Following the announcement of her pregnancy in September 2026, Villa confirmed that Daly would be unavailable for match selection for the foreseeable future.